Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 | total GPUs             | 2       |
 +------------------------+---------+

-Beyond these limits, the user is allowed to run few high-priorty interactive jobs (i.e. jobs submitted to the *interactive* partition) with the following limits:
+Beyond these limits, the user is allowed to run a few high-priority interactive jobs (i.e. jobs submitted to the *interactive* partition) with the following limits:

 +------------+---------------+-------------+--------------+-----------------+
 | partition  | runnable jobs | queued jobs | total memory | total CPU cores |